 4483.
-Quantum Mechanics.
+Introduction to Quantum Mechanics II.

 A continuation of PHYS 4043 including applications and approximation methods in quantum mechanics as well as the time-dependent Schrödinger equation.
 Prerequisite: PHYS 4043.
 On Demand.

 4601.
 Senior Capstone Experience.

 This course will integrate knowledge and skills from physics with the broader liberal arts experience students gain through the Ouachita Core.
 Students will engage in elements of professional preparation in addition to participating in an exit exam.
 Open only to senior Physics students, or by permission of instructor.
 May not be counted toward a minor.
 Fall.